Baptism by fire: The Church of Jesus Christ of Latter-Day Saints

 The relation between the confirmation of the Holy Ghost and the baptism of fire is explained by David A. Bednar, a church apostle: "the Holy Ghost is a sanctifier who cleanses and burns dross and evil out of human souls as though by fire".

 Military usage

 In the military usage, a baptism by fire refers to a soldier's first time in battle.
-The Catholic Encyclopedia, and writers such as John Deedy, state that the term in a military sense entered the English language in 1822 as a translation of the French phrase baptême du feu.
-From military usage the term has extended into many other areas in relation to an initiation into a new role.
+Writers such as John Deedy have stated that the term in a military sense entered the English language in 1822 as a translation of the French phrase baptême du feu.
+From military usage, the term has extended into many other areas in relation to an initiation into a new role.
+The "Baptism By Fire: CIA Analysis of the Korean War" compilation features 1,300 documents spanning 1947 to 1954, offering insights on the Korean Peninsula.
+Released on the war's 60th anniversary, it constitutes the largest set of CIA records on the topic, coinciding with the "New Documents and New Histories: Twenty-First Century Perspectives on the Korean War" conference jointly organized by the Harry S. Truman Presidential Library and the CIA in Independence, Missouri."

 In popular culture

 The phrase 'baptism of fire' has also entered into popular culture.
-An example is Brothers in Arms (song) by the Dire Straits, which covers the British involvement in the Falklands war:
+An example is the "Brothers in Arms" song by the Dire Straits, which covers the British involvement in the Falklands War: